First weeks as a single parent: feelings and challenges

 It takes time to get used to big changes, so give yourself time to work through your feelings.
-And whatever your circumstances, the feeling of loss might be part of your experience.
-It’s OK to feel this way and to talk about it – it helps you to heal.
+Whatever your circumstances, the feeling of loss might be part of your experience.
+Talking about it can help you to process the loss and heal.

 Take it step by step

-In the early days, don’t expect too much of yourself and your family.
-There might be some things that you don’t really need to think about right now.
-Or you might be able to put off some big decisions until things become clearer – for example, moving house.
+In the early days don’t expect too much of yourself and your family.
+There might be things that you don’t need to think about right now or that you can put off until your situation and feelings become clearer – for example, moving house.

 Focus on what you can control

-Some things will be outside your control, like what happens when your child is with your former partner.
+Some things will be outside your control, like what happens when your child is with their other parent.
 Save your energy to tackle the things you can influence.
-For example, you can set some family routines to help your child feel secure and looked after when he’s with you.
+For example, you can make some family routines to help your child feel secure and looked after when they’re with you.

 Remember that you have choices